 How do you live your life?

-Do you believe you are the cause of everything in your life, or do you think what happens to you is dependent on those people and circumstances around you?
+Do you believe that you are the cause of everything in your life, or do you think what happens to you is dependent on the people and circumstances surrounding you?

-What you believe makes all the difference in how you live your life.
-And once you're aware of this, you can change it to work for you, not against you.
+What we believe makes a difference in how we live our lives, and once we are aware of this, we can make it work for us, rather than against us.